Columbia Workplace Violence Attorney

 Compensation for Workplace Violence Victims in South Carolina

 If you were the victim of workplace violence in Columbia or elsewhere in South Carolina, you must be able to secure the absolute maximum financial support.
-Here is an overview of the compensation that you may be eligible to receive through a claim:
+Here is an overview of the compensation that you may be entitled to receive through a claim:

 - Workers’ Compensation Claim: In South Carolina, workers’ compensation provides financial benefits for medical treatment, wage replacement, and sometimes benefits for long-term disability.
 The advantage of workers’ compensation is that you do not need to prove your employer’s negligence.
 The disadvantage is that some types of losses—such as pain and suffering—are not covered.